LoveYouTenderly/LoveYouTenderly/README.md

 # 📈 Work Experience

-Aerix Developer Feb 1st 2023 ~
+Aerix Data Anaysist Developer Feb 1st 2023 ~
-- Doing data analysis of TMS data as part of Clean Factory Project Identified Outliers
+- Doing data analysis of TMS data as part of [Clean Factory Governmental Project](https://www.korea.kr/news/pressReleaseView.do?newsId=156435736)
+  Identified Outliers
   Found worker's tendency to check on Monday and disregard the rest.
   Found SOx is more carefully audited compared to NOx